 Classes meet Monday through Thursday each week, with three-hour sessions from 9:30 AM to 12:30 PM.
 Depending on space and learning needs, sessions take place either on campus or at the UBC Learning Exchange in Vancouver’s Downtown Eastside (612 Main Street),.

 Beyond classroom learning, students also commit 8–10 hours per week working alongside community partners.
 This applied component is central to the Field School—giving you hands-on experience in collaborative research, relationship-building, and the everyday practice of ethnography in urban settings.
+Students are further immersed in the community through “neighbourhood walks” and field trips to sites in Vancouver’s Chinatown and the Downtown Eastside.

 Admission to the Urban Ethnographic Field School is selective, and students are accepted through a simple application process.
-The application will open in January 2026 and remain open until March 1, after which admission decisions will be made in mid-March.
+The application will open in January and remains open until March 1, after which admission decisions will be made in mid-March.
 The application-based selection helps us build a cohort of students who are ready for collaborative community-engaged research and committed to the spirit of field-based learning.

 Alongside regular UBC tuition, the Field School includes a $300 supplemental fee.
 This contribution helps us honour the work of our community partners and supports events that bring community guest speakers as well as students together throughout the term.
 We are committed to making the Field School accessible.
 Students with financial need may apply for a need-based bursary to help offset this additional cost.